Reglan & Tardive Dyskinesia

-According to the FDA, it is not known if Reglan will harm the unborn.
+According to the FDA, it is not known if Reglan will harm fetuses.
 It can pass into breast milk and may harm a breast-feeding infant.

 Still, according to some reports, nursing mothers have taken drugs, including Reglan, to help them produce more milk, even though doctors say this can be risky.
 Lactation consultants have prescribed the drugs, saying they can increase the hormone responsible for breast milk production, prolactin.

 - Breast cancer